 the State of Texas and the American College of Surgeons.

 KEY SUCCESS FACTORS

-Knowledge of laws, rules and regulations; standards and guidelines
+- Knowledge of laws, rules and regulations; standards and

-of certifying and accrediting bodies; hospital and department/unit
+guidelines of certifying and accrediting bodies; hospital and

-provision of nursing care applicable to the area of assignment.
+governing the provision of nursing care applicable to the area of

 health promotion, risk reduction, illness and disease prevention

 and management; medications and drugs, common dosages, their

 - Knowledge of medical and professional nursing ethics and